WolfheartTTV/Wolfhearts-Minecraft-Server/README.md

-# Guncraft-Server
+# Wolfhearts-Modded-Minecraft-Server
-A Full Release package to join my Guncraft Server.
+A Full Release package to join my Ultimate Server.

 To join the server, you will first need Curseforge or the mod folder for the standard launcher.